PetraGuy/CMEECourseWork/CMEEMiniProject/Documents/MiniProj3.md

 #0.
 Abstract.

-There are many reports in the literature of machine learning as a method of identifying plants using visual images of leaf or flowers.
+There are many reports in the literature of machine learning as a method of identifying plants using visual images of leaf or flowers, for example,[@Gwo,@Val].
 However, the use of morphological features is less well documented.
 Three algorithms were used to separate seven species of \textit{Sorbus} within the subgenus \textit{Soraria} based on morphological measurements of fruit and leaves.
 Two unsupervised clustering techniques, namely K-means and hierarchical clustering and one supervised decision tree.
 Box plots showed  considerable overlap of characteristics between the species, but that some species were differentiated in one or two characteristics, suggesting clustering techniques would be less successful than decision tree methods.
 This was seen in the results with K-means modelling being unstable and unable to repeatedly produce accurate results.
 Hierarchical clustering using the canberra distance metric gave an accuracy of 0.42 while precision ranged from 0 to 0.81 and sensitivity from 0 to 0.87 using non-standardized data.
 A decision tree was the most successful method giving an accuracy of 0.68 with precision ranging from 0.4 to 1 and sensitivity from 0.17 to 0.85.

 #1.
 Introduction - The genus \textit{Sorbus}.

 \textit{Sorbus} is a member of the Rosaceae family, perhaps the best known species being \textit{Sorbus aucuparia}, the Rowan or Mountain Ash.
 However, there are over 50 species of \textit{Sorbus} in the UK, [@NBN], 38 of these are vulnerable or critically endangered and most are endemic or native [@measurements].
 There are four diploid species, but, as with many Rosaceae, \textit{Sorbus} produce new apomictic polyploid species, [@robertson].
 These can also produce viable pollen and can therefore back-cross with other diploid or polyploid species,[@ludwig2013].
 This results in a large number of genetically unique, stable, clonal communities, which can look very similar to each other.
 This presents a problem with recording and many \textit{Sorbus} require expert knowledge to correctly identify to species level because much of the identification depends on comparative knowledge, [@crib].
 This tends to dissuade recorders, or encourages records at aggregate level.
 This is a problem for such an important genus with many endangered plants that could benefit from identification.

 \textit{Sorbus} are grouped into six subgenera, each of which are reasonably easy to identify by recorders with some knowledge.
 More difficulty arises when identifying plants within these subgenera, and this is where this work has concentrated.
 In this modelling only the subgenus \textit{Soraria} has been trialed.
 This subgenus consists of eight species all similar in appearance to \textit{Sorbus intermedia}, although only seven species are considered based on the availability of data.
 These plants are distinguished from other subgenera by having leaves with rounded lobes which are tomentose beneath and the fruits having fewer lenticles.
-Perhaps the most noticeable difference between plants within the subgenus are the larger fruits on \texit{S. intermedia}, the smaller leaves of \textit{S. minima} and the small fruits of textit{S. mougeotii}.
+Perhaps the most noticeable difference between plants within the subgenus are the larger fruits on \textit{S. intermedia}, the smaller leaves of \textit{S. minima} and the small fruits of \textit{S. mougeotii}.

 #2.
 Data and data preparation